PTE Exam Pattern 2025: Section-wise PTE Test Format

 PTE Exam Pattern 2025

-good score on the PTE test also ensures that candidates would be able to represent their ideas, deliver presentations, work to gain international exposure, and function on the international front in front of foreign audiences.
+good score on the PTE test also ensures that candidates will be able to represent their ideas, deliver presentations, work to gain international exposure, and function on the international front in front of foreign audiences.
 This helps the applicants ensure that they are ready to study amidst students from all over the world and international faculty members in the universal official language.
 In this section, we are going to talk about the latest PTE Format 2025 for candidates looking to appear for the test.

-PTE Exam Pattern - overall exam
+PTE Exam Pattern - Part 1: Speaking and Writing

 PTE Speaking and Writing Section Question Topics

-PTE Questions per task (w.e.f November 16, 2021)
+PTE Questions per task (w.e.f August 07, 2025)

 Duration per task